Sassafras Mountain improvement

 $500- 8 x 8 brick; up to 6 lines with 23 characters per line (including spaces)

 We are seeking donations from any interested parties of all amounts.
-We hope to find individual or corporate donors that will sponsor the tower with generous gifts.
-We will recognize large donations on the tower with several options available.
+We hope to find individual or corporate donors that will sponsor the platform with generous gifts.
+We will recognize large donations on the platform with several options available.
 Smaller donations can be made by check to the Harry Hampton Memorial Wildlife Fund at the address below or by purchasing a brick paver that will be placed on the mountain with the donor’s name engraved.

 For more information on the Sassafras Mountain fund-raising effort, contact Tom Swayngham, DNR Upstate regional wildlife biologist, at SwaynghamT@dnr.sc.gov or (864) 654-1671, extension 21.